Unlock Your Potential: A Beginner's Guide to Headstand Practice

 The core muscles should be engaged to support the body and maintain stability.
 This helps to prevent the lower back from arching and reduces the risk of injury.

-READ: Unlock Your Inner Warrior: Yoga For Male Beginners
+READ: Unlock Your Yoga Journey: Guided Yoga For Beginners

 By understanding and maintaining proper alignment in all these facets, beginners can safely practice the headstand and enjoy its numerous benefits, such as improved circulation, increased flexibility, and reduced stress.